carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 ### Safety guarantees versus hardening

-The underlying goal of safety is to prevent attacks from turning a _logic error_ into a _security vulnerability_.
+In providing safety, the underlying goal is to prevent attacks from turning a _logic error_ into a _security vulnerability_.
 The three ways of doing this can be thought of in terms of how they prevent attacks:

 -   **Safety guarantees** prevent bugs.
 They offer a strong requirement that a particular security vulnerability cannot exist.
 Compile-time safety checks